Be the first to get Free Digital Marketing Resources + Insights

 Janelle Monae was featured on this webinar in her video explaining how Give with Bing has helped her donate and has helped her with her own cause, Social Justice Learning Institute.
 She states that she believes “it is important that everyone has access to the resources that they need…that underserved communities deserve access to necessities.”
 With the help of amazing partners including the Social Justice Learning Institute and Give with Bing, her charity, 1-to-Lunch has distributed 30,000 meals to families in Georgia and Los Angeles.

-She has partnered with Microsoft Bing to give back to charities she cares about and mentioned that by joining forces with Give with Bing, “we can encourage donations and help create new dreams, new visions and new opportunities.”
+She has partnered with Microsoft Bing to give back to charities she cares about and mentioned that by joining forces with Give with Bing, “we can encourage donations and help create new dreams, new visions, and opportunities.”
 She also stated that Microsoft Bing pledged to match all donations received to help make a difference to the people that need it most.
 To learn more, go to bing.com/janellemonae.

-How Nonprofits Can Raise with Bing
+How Nonprofits Can Raise Funds with Bing

 Give with Bing offers a co-marketing toolkit for assets and messaging to spread the word.
 Here is an example of The Trevor Project promoting their new Give with Bing page with their supporters.